BLuckoo/MechaCar_Statistical_Analysis/README.md

 *Suspension Coils Cummulative T-Test*

+In this case, the one-sample t-test has been used to assert if there is a statistical difference between the means of a sample dataset (suspension coil's pound-per-inch) and hypothesized, potential population dataset.
+The mean of the hypothesized, potential population dataset is given as 1,500 pounds per inch.

 ![image](https://user-images.githubusercontent.com/82583576/127782351-2a14ad56-6fb3-4052-8466-910e54f839aa.png)

 - A review of the results of the T-test for the suspension coils across all manufacturing lots shows that they are not statistically different from the population mean, and the p-value is not low enough (0.0603) to reject the null hypothesis.
-- In this case, the one-sample t-test has been used to assert if there is a statistical difference between the means of a sample dataset (suspension coil's pound-per-inch) and hypothesized, potential population dataset.
-The mean of the hypothesized, potential population dataset is given as 1,500 pounds per inch.
-- Assuming the significance level of 0.05 percent, the p-value (0.06028) is above our significance level.
-The data is considered to have normal distribution.Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
+The two means are statistically similar.

 *Suspension Coils T-Test for Lot 1*

 ![image](https://user-images.githubusercontent.com/82583576/127783071-a17d067f-575d-438a-9e3f-5daa5150d5c9.png)

 - A review of the results of the T-test for the suspension coils for Lot 1 shows that they are not statistically different from the population mean, and the p-value is not low enough (1) to reject the null hypothesis.

 *Suspension Coils T-Test for Lot 2*

 ![image](https://user-images.githubusercontent.com/82583576/127783084-548a02e4-2142-457e-a951-d89a9471a716.png)

 - A review of the results of the T-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, and the p-value is not low enough (0.6072) to reject the null hypothesis.

 *Suspension Coils T-Test for Lot 3*

 ![image](https://user-images.githubusercontent.com/82583576/127783099-3208c15a-d15d-409a-a996-d7606b3b247c.png)

 - 	A review of the results of the T-test for the suspension coils for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value is just low enough (0.0417) to reject the null hypothesis.

 - This lot may be need to be discarded, or at least more closely evaluated.

 ### **4. Study Design: MechaCar vs Competition**